-Mason responded to three non-reportable incidents this permit with no potential to impact the environment.
+Mason responded to one non-reportable incident this permit year with no potential to impact the environment.
 Refer to Appendix A for details.

 3.1.14 Regulated land-disturbing activities data tracked under Section II 4 c.

 Refer to Appendix H for the table of tracked land-disturbing activities.